JayyJayy/esx_jj-tax/README.md

 ## Usage

 1. Upload esx_jj-tax to your resources
-2. Add start esx_bobbypin to your server.cfg/resources.cfg
+2. Add start esx_jj-tax to your server.cfg/resources.cfg
 3. Customise the config.lua to your preferences

 ```lua